gzdlmn/vet-app/README.md

 * Only super user can see detail page, update page, or delete.
 ###### if you are a user;
 * a user registers on the site.
 When you register you are online and then you can add your pet.
+* You see User Profile on navigation bar.
 * You can not see clinic page.
-You can see your own username page.
+You can see your own username page in dropdown of User Profile.
 * You can not see another username page.

 # Requirements (Prerequisites)